 - GPS Rover.
 Get it, learn it.
 Everything else is easier when you know how to use it.

 - Machine Control.
-Nothing works better than a good model on a blade.
+Nothing works better than a good machine control model on a blade.
 Nothing is worse than a bad model.
 Get good data with your rover experience then put it on a machine

 - Cheap, reliable data collection that is easy to learn.
 Fast turnaround with web-based processing services.